fracta7/cs2-stats-multiplatform/README.md

                 ]
 }
 ```
+*numbers have been turned to a `string` because sometimes the values won't turn to `int`, please adjust your code accordingly!*

 ## Where to get this data?
 First option is to use third party applications for parsing demo files into `.json` data.
 My go-to library is written in `rust` and can be used in Python, JavaScript and WebAssembly (`demoparser2`).
 Link: https://github.com/LaihoE/demoparser